-The Clery Act Reporting Handbook should be reviewed and compared to the current report for reporting requirements changes.
-The Handbook is revised regularly, so staff should check to see if there is a revision before beginning the review of the college's ASSR.
-If the determination is made that current policy does not support the new requirements of the Clery Act reporting handbook, a recommendation will be made to ELT to address the lack of clear policy with the Board as soon as possible.
+If a new Reporting Handbook is published, that report should be reviewed and compared to the previos year's ASSR for reporting requirements changes.
+If the determination is made that current policy does not support the new requirements of the Clery Act reporting handbook, a recommendation will be made to college leadership to address the lack of clear policy with the Board as soon as possible.
 Once policy is drafted and implemented, it must be included in the report.
 Where policy does not support the current Clery Act requirements, a notation should be made that policy is being reviewed to meet updated standards until the final policy language can be added to the report.

 For each reporting year, the statistical information should be sought no later than March 31 of the following year.
-For example, for the reporting period of 2017, law enforcement agencies and other pertinent agencies that can provide information should receive written notice of the request no later than March 31, 2018.
+For example, for the reporting period of 2018, law enforcement agencies and other pertinent agencies that can provide information should receive written notice of the request no later than March 31, 2019.

 The report itself should be prepared between April 1 and July 31 of each calendar year.
 This gives ample time for a review of the document, updates to the statistical and informational sections of the document, a comparison to policy language to ensure compliance, and internal review by the preparers.
 The period from August 1 to September 20 should be used for review and correction of the document.
-It is recommended that key personnel such as the Title IX coordinator, Student Support Services Coordinator, Chief Student Services Officer, and any others who have contributed directly to the report be able to review and sign off on the final version to ensure accuracy.
+It is recommended that key personnel such as the Title IX coordinator, Student Support Services Coordinator, Vice-President of Student Services, and any others who have contributed directly to the report be able to review and sign off on the final version to ensure accuracy.

 The report must be disseminated on or before October 1 of each year.
 The statistics must also be published to the Department of Education's web collection service in the same timeframe.
-The report must be prepared, published, and sent out to all current students, staff, faculty, and on-campus tenants annually.
+The report must be prepared, published, and sent out to all current students, staff, faculty, and oncampus tenants annually.
 Prospective students and prospective hires must also be provided with a copy of the document when they inquire for information regarding the college.
 This dissemination CANNOT simply be the report posted on the website.
 Instead, it may be distributed electronically and/or in paper form, but it must be sent to individual students, staff, faculty, and community members.
 Emailing to a large group including all individuals, using blind carbon copy to protect student information, with the document electronically attached is permitted.